radio-aktywne/poppy/emiweb/README.md

 ## Output

-`emiweb` sends the output using WebSockets to the listener.
+`emiweb` sends the output using WebRTC to the listener.
 You need to provide some info about it using environmental variables:

 - `EMIWEB_API_HOST` - address of the host where the target server is running